minvws/nl-mgo-app-android/data/healthcare/README.md

 # Data - HealthCare

-This module provides classes that handle managing health care data.
+This module provides classes for handling health care related data.

-## Notable Files
+## Highlights

 - **`CollectHealthCareDataStates`** Use to initialize fetching the health care data states.
 Fetches health care data based on the organizations that you added.